Skip to Main Content

 • Note that the format of the reference in the caption is different from the usual APA 7th style used for in-text citations.

-• While students don't usually require publisher permission to include figures in assignments, you should include the copyright statement.
+• While students don't usually require publisher permission to include figures in assignments, you should include the copyright (or licensing) statement.

 • There are 3 parts to successfully reproducing and referencing a figure in your assignments: